palmbyrosiadev/red-compiler/README.md

 ## Installation

+NOTE: A new update has simplified built-in libraries as they will auto-install when you need them.
+A version control system will be added soon as well

 The easiest way to get started with RED is to download this whole repository.
 If you dont want the examples you can delete those but make sure to keep built-in as this contains built-in libraries that will also be updated over time.
 Next you have to build the interpreter written in Golang 1.19:

 ```bash